-There are 129 million girls worldwide out of school, three quarters of whom are secondary-school aged.
-Up to 20 million more girls could be forced out of school as a result of the COVID-19 crisis.
-That’s why Malala Fund is focused on accelerating progress — challenging systems, policies and practices so all girls can access 12 years of free, safe, quality education.
-We collaborated with the Malala Fund communications team to strengthen the organization’s website as the anchor to a multi-channel digital conversation with donors, educators, journalists, grantees, collaborators, and students around the world.
-The extraordinary life of Malala Yousafzai brings visitors, but the work of the organization requires mobilizing around the mission.
+There are 129 million girls worldwide out of school, three-quarters of whom are secondary-school-aged.
+Malala Fund is focused on accelerating progress — challenging systems, policies, and practices so all girls can access 12 years of free, safe, quality education.
+The work of the organization depends on mobilizing many audiences around the mission.
+Through an ongoing collaboration with the Malala Fund communications team, we’ve been strengthening and expanding Malala Fund’s digital properties to support their multi-channel conversation with donors, educators, journalists, grantees, collaborators, and students around the world.

 Engage in co-creation.

-Through Zoom, nine previous Assembly contributors from Algeria, Brazil, India, Iraq, Japan, Nigeria, Mexico, and the U.S. participated in the design review and user testing process, to confirm the ways they search, share, and read on devices.
-They also suggested ideas for what they hoped to see on the new Assembly site.
+The goal of redesigning Assembly was to better reflect its Gen Z readership while elevating the platform as a respected media outlet.
+Nine previous Assembly contributors from Algeria, Brazil, India, Iraq, Japan, Nigeria, Mexico, and the U.S. participated in the design review and user testing process, to confirm the ways they search, share, and read on devices.

 Our new look across malala.org and Assembly is sophisticated, relevant and purposeful.
 I’m excited for how it better tells the story of Malala Fund and serves the movement for girls’ education around the world.